merkel1860/Ulysia/README.md

 # Ulysia
-This is calculator app aiming at beginners to adnroid app development.
+This is calculator app aiming at beginners to android app development.
 At this stage,it only computes arithmetical operations.